mongodb/docs/source/includes/facts/activity-feed/project-filter-events.rst

           - Project scheduled maintenance will occur
           - Project was created
           - Project was deleted

+      * - Resource Tags
+        - Events related to |service| :ref:`resource tags
+          <configure-resource-tags>`.
+The following filter is
+          available:

+          - Tag(s) were added/modified.

       * - Search
         - Events related to :ref:`Atlas Search Indexes <ref-index-definitions>`.
 The following filters are available: